skip-mev/docs/docs/chains/lanes/existing-lanes/2-free.md

 **At a high level, to integrate MEV chains must:**

 1. Be using Cosmos SDK version or higher `v0.47.0`.
-2. Import and configure the `Default Lane` into their base app.
+2. Import and configure the `Free Lane` into their base app.
 3. Import and configure the Block SDK mempool into their base app.
 4. Import and configure the Block SDK `Prepare` / `Process` proposal handlers into their base app.